 The way to curb anxiety is to stay positive, embrace mindfulness and practice gratitude.
-At UPDEED, our vision is to make the world a better place by looking at positive aspects of life and supporting change makers for their good deeds.
+At UPDEED, our vision is to make the world a better place by looking at positive aspects of life and supporting change-makers for their good deeds.
 Looking at positive stories from all around the world can help you change your perspective and make you less anxious.
 Check us out on Play Store or App Store.

 Is Gen Z likely to Speak Out?

 Compared to their counter parts, Gen Z is more likely to speak out about social and political issues and discuss it freely.
-Gen Z is also open to speak about issues that are associated with stigma like mental health.
+Gen Z is also open to speaking about issues that are associated with stigma like mental health.

 There has also been an increase in open discussion from Gen Z on how the government should do more.
-They are also open to accepting a multi racial society.
+They are also open to accepting a multi-racial society.

 This is a great sign of support to embrace a multicultural society.
-At UPDEED, we support thousands of change makers to get their voices heard from all over the world about their efforts to change society.
+At UPDEED, we support thousands of change-makers to get their voices heard from all over the world about their efforts to change society.